 The elective hours must be approved by the graduate coordinator.
 The electives may be taken in business or other Midwestern State University graduate programs, subject to the following rule.
 A maximum of six hours of elective graduate work may be approved from the following:

-- (1) undergraduate (3000-4000 level) business courses; - (2) graduate level courses transferred from other universities; - (3) graduate courses from Midwestern State University graduate programs other than Business Administration; or - (4) dual listed courses which have both graduate and undergraduate numbers.
+- (l) undergraduate (3000-4000 level) business courses; - (2) graduate level courses transferred from other universities; - (3) graduate courses from Midwestern State University graduate programs other than Business Administration.